CollectionBuilder/collectionbuilder.github.io/_posts/2023-11-21-cb-classroom-kate-thornhill.md

 short_description: 'Read about how Public Scholarship Librarian Kate Thornhill integrated CollectionBuilder into her for-credit course at the University of Oregon.'
 ---

-As part of our CollectionBuilder in the Classroom Q&A series, Public Scholarship Librarian Kate Thornhill shares how she incorporated CollectionBuilder into her Humanities Research Data Management course at the University of Oregon.
+As part of our CollectionBuilder in the Classroom Q&A series, [Public Scholarship Librarian Kate Thornhill](https://library.uoregon.edu/directory/thornhill){:target="_blank" rel="noopener"} shares how she incorporated CollectionBuilder into her Humanities Research Data Management course at the University of Oregon.

 ### 1. Please describe the course you taught in which you incorporated CollectionBuilder.